USA to Montréal: your guide to a great road trip

 You’ve crossed the border into Quebec — now what?

 The first thing that you’ll notice is that the road signs are in French.
 The second thing you’ll likely notice is that you can now drive 100 on the highway, woo-hoo!
 Except that the speed limits in Canada are in metric: kilometres per hour, not miles per hour.
-So 100 kmh is actually just a smidge over 62 mph.
+So 100 km/h is actually just a smidge over 62 mph.
 Since Montréal is an island, you will have to access downtown (Centre-Ville in French) by bridge.
-The two main bridges that you should take are the brand spankin’ new Samuel De Champlain Bridge (which will land you just west of downtown) or the historic, iconic Jacques-Cartier Bridge (which will put you just east of downtown).
+The two main bridges that you should take are the Samuel De Champlain Bridge (which will land you just west of downtown) or the historic, iconic Jacques-Cartier Bridge (which will put you slightly east of downtown).
 Driving in the city is not complicated, but it is different, so we highly recommend that you peruse our handy guide to driving in Montréal.
-See you soon!

 What about parking in Montréal?

-Check out the Agence de mobilité durable’s website to see where parking is available near your destination.
-You can also download the P$ Mobile Service app to pay or top up your parking meter, wherever you are.
+Be sure to check out the Agence de mobilité durable’s website to see where parking is available near your destination.
+You can also download the P$ Mobile Service app to easily pay or top up your parking meter fees remotely.
+See you soon!

 Jamie O'Meara